 DUSP was an input generator controlled by document parameter sets.
-For each form these parameter sets described it's name, structure, the set of fields and their data types, formal and plausibility checks.
+For each form these parameter sets described its name, structure, the set of fields and their data types, formal and plausibility checks[9].
 I programmed and tested DUSP in its new form in Stuttgart, it was used in the DKD and later in DIPAS for many years.
 At the Goethe University Klinikum we reprogrammed it for BAIK using Mumps.

-Let us look into the details which remained unchanged until today:
+Let us look into some details which remain unchanged until today: